Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ```

 The above will use plugin's internal `capture` method to capture it's current state and `toJPG()`
-method to export the chart to JPEG format.
+method to exportBean the chart to JPEG format.

 Yes, you're right, it's the exact equivalent of just including "JPG" string.
 The
 code is here for the explanatory purposes.